 Have you been following along with our MCM style dollhouse DIY?
 If you missed the build, start at Part 1 for the full tour & overview, then swing by Part 2 for the actual dollhouse build steps.
-To finish up our dollhouse DIY, today’s post shares instructions to help you make all the extra bits and bobs that add so much personality to our beachy beauty!
-From the stylized palm trees to the faux stainless planter, the extra accessories are really what takes this dollhouse from “fab” to “en fuego”!
-None of these elements required anything more than glue to put together, and can be made with precut wood items (a set of blocks, craft dowels, etc.) and things you probably already have around the house.
+To finish up our DIY, today’s post shares instructions to help you make all the extra dollhouse details.
+These are the bits and bobs that add so much personality to our beachy beauty!
+From the stylized palm trees to the miniature steel planter box, the extra accessories are really what take this dollhouse from “fab” to “en fuego”!
+None of these elements required anything more than glue and regular craft supplies to put together, and can be made with precut wood items (a set of blocks, craft dowels, etc.) plus things you probably already have around the house.

 As you read through, remember that you can make these exactly to my specs (visit Part 2 for the PDF with full plans) but all of these are so simply built, you can easily modify my designs to work with wood scraps or materials you may already have.

 Think your mini beach house guests would fancy a swim?
 Recycle a cardboard box and takeout container to add an easy DIY miniature swimming pool to this beachy small world setup!

 To make the miniature planter box you’ll need:

 - Wood (see Part 2 for exact specs)

 - Wood Glue